stolostron/rhacm-docs/install/install_connected.md

 See the following prerequisites before installing Red Hat Advanced Cluster Management for Kubernetes:

-* Red Hat OpenShift Container Platform version 4.3 must be deployed in your environment.
+* Red Hat OpenShift Container Platform version 4.3 must be deployed in your environment, and you must be logged into it with the CLI.
 See the [OpenShift version 4.3 documentation](https://docs.openshift.com/container-platform/4.3/welcome/index.html).

 * A pre-configured StorageClass in Red Hat OpenShift Container Platform that can be used to create storage for Red Hat Advanced Cluster Management for Kubernetes.

 * Your Red Hat OpenShift Container Platform CLI must be configured to run `oc` commands and `kubectl` version 1.6, or later, commands.
+See [Getting started with the CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html) for information about configuring the Red Hat OpenShift CLI, and [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) for information about `kubectl`.

 * Your Red Hat OpenShift Container Platform permissions must allow you to create a namespace.

 * You must have an Internet connection to access the dependencies for the operator.

 * If you are using macOS, you must install `gsed`.
 If you do not already have `gsed` installed, you can install it by entering `brew install gnu-sed` in a terminal window.

-* Optional: If you are using macOS, it is helpful to install `wait`.
-You can install it by entering `brew install wait` in a terminal window.

 ## Preparing to install
 {: #prep}